A Special Counsel Report, hidden for 14 years, sheds light on the ethics of Ken Starr’s Office of Independent Counsel.

 Context – The Office of Independent Counsel

 “Prior to his appointment as Whitewater Independent Counsel in the summer of 1994, Kenneth W. Starr held a number of prestigious positions, including Solicitor General of the United States and Judge of the District of Columbia Court of Appeals.
-Highly regarded as an appellate lawyer and jurist, Starr had no prosecuting experience when he became Independent Counsel.
+However, Starr had no prosecuting experience when he became Independent Counsel.
 Starr’s background and experience led to a management style and hiring strategy important to an understanding of the decisions made, how they were made and who made them in this case.

 Harris and Harkenrider state, “Starr sought and hired … very strong prosecutors from Main Justice and the various United States Attorneys’ offices around the country.
 Every OIC lawyer should have known that it was his or her responsibility to follow DOJ policies and to bring issues calling for review of DOJ policies to the group ‘process’ established by Starr.”